Paddle with us

 As your technique develops, you may wish to progress to paddling at our NQ Zone Regattas.
 The schedule of races and host club is decided by NQ Zone committee with input from clubs.
 The AOCRA events page lists local, national and international events.

 At Hekili, club coaches put teams together in advance of the regatta.
+If you would like to compete at a regatta communicate with coaches to confirm capabilities.
 Hekili is one of the largest clubs so coaches apply the following criteria when choosing teams:

 - Team goal